Pope canonizes noted English Catholic Cardinal Newman | DW | 13.10.2019

 Pope Francis on Sunday declared Cardinal John Henry Newman a saint in a canonization Mass for John Henry Newman and four women that was attended by Britain's Prince Charles.

 Newman, an English theologian and poet who lived from 1801 to 1890, left the Church of England in 1845 to become a Catholic, alienating many in his circle but helping create a greater acceptance of Catholicism in Protestant Britain.
-He was made a cardinal one year before his death by Pope Leo XIII.
+One year before his death, he was made a cardinal by Pope Leo XIII.

 At the Mass in St. Peter's Square, Francis quoted from one of Newman's best-known hymns, "Lead, Kindly Lights," and urged the faithful to be "kindly lights" amid the gloom surrounding them.
 Newman wrote the hymn while ill on a journey.